Kwon770/vanilla-redux/README.md

   - The function to return data of store to connected component **as props**
   - The function for dispatching actions to store
 - **connect(mapStateToProps, mapDispatchingToProps)(component)**
-  - The function to connect react component to redux store
+  - The function to connect react component to Redux store

 <br>

-<U> Below Code is written only for explaining redux ! <br>
+<U> Below Code is written only for explaining Redux! <br>
-Don't copy and past on your code <U/>
+Don't copy and paste on your code <U/>

 ```js
 // Home.js